-- 1. Determine whether the site falls within the same HUC 12 subwatershed as, and is upstream of, an OFW or impaired water, and select the corresponding performance standard from Section 8.3 of this Volume; - 2.
-Determine the pre-development average annual average mass loading of the project area for both total nitrogen (TN) and total phosphorus (TP) through modeling or as described in Section 9.2;; - 3.
-Calculate the project area's post-development annual average mass loading before treatment for both TN and TP through modeling or as described in Section 9.2; - 3.4.
-Determine the percent TN and TP reduction needed as defined within Sections 8.3 and 9.3 of this volume.
-The greater percent load reduction will be the requirement for the project; and- - 5.
-Determine which BMPs, or other treatment and reduction options, will be used to meet the required TN and TP load reductions that are equivalent to, or which exceed, the applicable performance standards in Sections 8.2.3 through 8.3.6.
+- Determine whether the site falls within the same HUC 12 as, and is upstream of, an OFW or impaired water, and select the corresponding performance standard from Section 8.3 of this Volume; - Determine the pre-development average annual average mass loading of the project site for both total nitrogen (TN) and total phosphorus (TP) through modeling or as described in Section 9.2; - Calculate the project site's post-development annual average mass loading before treatment for both TN and TP through modeling or as described in Section 9.2; - Determine the percent TN and TP reduction needed as defined within Sections 8.3 and 9.3 of this volume.
+The greater percent load reduction will be the requirement for the project; and - Determine which BMPs will be used to meet the required TN and TP load reductions.
 Information on how to calculate nutrient load reduction for BMP Treatment Train is found in Section 9.5 of this volume.